 As editor of Field & Stream magazine, A.J.
 McClane was undoubtedly the most influential, widely travelled and knowledgeable angling personality of his day.
 To those of us that knew McClane, his bias regarding the choice of the Bahamas over other light tackle destinations was perfectly understandable.
 He loved fly fishing the East end of Grand Bahama Island, and it was no secret he’d rather be there than anywhere else.

 “Poling or wading the tidal flats of the Bahamas produces some of the best bonefishing in the world.
 While other locations may score a heavier fish occasionally, or greater quantities of small bonefish, veteran flats anglers make this their first choice.”

 Field & Stream Int’l Fishing Guide (1971)

 McClane was invested more than emotionally in the Bahamas.
-He owned property on Great Harbour Cay and Grand Bahama Island and was one of the founding members of Deep Water Cay Club.
+He owned property on Great Harbour Cay and Grand Bahama Island and was one of the founding members of Deep Water Cay Club (no longer in operation).